thakreaneesh/Neural-Network-on-FPGA/README.md

 * **`Weight_Memory.v`**
   Read-only memory storing all pretrained weights and biases.
 Layers fetch their parameter sets from this centralized block.

+* **.mif Files**
+  Memory Initialization Files for weights and biases—loadable into FPGA block RAM to preconfigure all layer parameters before synthesis or at runtime.

 * **`maxFinder.v`**
   Scans the 10 outputs from the last layer and outputs the index with the maximum value (the predicted class label).